apena-ba/task-management-system/docs/DECISIONS.md

 Using JWT avoid storing cookies in the server and allows a secure token workflow.

+I decided to keep the folders ```apps/auth/``` and ```apps/users/``` separate.
+This way the apps organization is based on functionality, as the authentication and user interaction via the API serve two different purposes.

 - **Swagger**
     + Running on &rarr; ```/api/docs/```
     + Set the access token in the authorize box like this &rarr; ```Bearer <access_token>```